 There is an easy path through Baylor that maximizes the "College Experience" and treats the academic side as something to be minimized (a constraint, in economics parlance).
 That is not the Fellows way.
 Fellows maximize the academic experience, while still fully engaging in the life of the University.
-Over the years, Fellows have served as Student Regent; as Internal Vice President, External Vice President, and President of Student Government; as Presidents of the Freshmen, Sophomore, Junior, and Senior classes; as presidents, Sing chairs, and other officers of fraternities and sororities; as presidents of the premed honor societies, of the BRH choir, of the Baylor Men's Choir, and of the Mock Trial Team.
+Over the years, Fellows have served as Student Regents; as Internal Vice Presidents, External Vice Presidents, and Presidents of Student Government; as Presidents of the Freshmen, Sophomore, Junior, and Senior classes; as presidents, Sing chairs, and other officers of fraternities and sororities; as presidents of the premed honor societies, of the BRH choir, of the Baylor Men's Choir, and of the Mock Trial Team.
 Fellows have served as Welcome Week leaders and Community Leaders in dorms; worked on campus and off; dated (and married); gone on mission trips with Baylor and with their churches; worked with youth groups; led Steppin' Out; participated in varsity athletics, club sports, and intramurals; performed in choirs, bands, and orchestras; taken internships across the United States and abroad; presented research at national conferences . . . and we are leaving out a whole lot.
 Certainly, Business Fellows engage in the life of the University, but that is not our primary focus.

 Baylor Business Fellows is a major within the Bachelor of Business Administration degree.
-Unlike other B.B.A. students, Fellows may substitute advanced classes for the traditional core requirements, resulting in a flexibility that enables Fellows to have multiple majors in business as well as secondary majors and minors across the University.1 The way of Fellows, then, is first to have no fear.
+Unlike other B.B.A. students, Fellows may substitute advanced classes for the traditional core requirements, resulting in a flexibility that enables Fellows to have multiple majors in business as well as secondary majors and minors across the University.
+The way of Fellows, then, is first to have no fear.
 Fellows are not

 1 The most common second major is Finance, followed by Economics and Accounting, but various Fellows have pursued each major in the business school.
 To date, 25 percent of Fellows have been premed, and 14 percent have been prelaw.
-Roughly 1 in 6 has participated in the Honors Program; 11 percent of BBF graduates in 2020-21 have completed the Honors Program.
-In the 2021 graduating class of 54 students, three completed secondary majors in biology and eight in math; the most common minors were Biology, Math, and Biochemistry.
-Over the years, Fellows have completed minors in Art, History, English, Sociology, Psychology, Political Science, Computer Science, Engineering, Philosophy, Chemistry, Biochemistry, Physics, Biology, Environmental Studies, Religion, Music, Fashion Merchandising, Linguistics, Public Relations, Middle Eastern Studies, Asian Studies, Corporate Communications, Journalism, Film and Digital Media, Aviation Sciences, Medical Humanities, Statistics, Spanish, French, German, Russian, Italian, Chinese, Japanese, and Arabic.
-Fellows have completed secondary majors in Mathematics, Statistics, Spanish, German, English, Arabic and Middle Eastern Studies, Biology, Physics, History, Political Science, Philosophy, Great Texts, Journalism, Communications, Religion and Keyboard Music Performance.
-A majority of afraid to take meaningful classes for fear that the grade will not be an "A." Grades matter, but a Fellow should never choose a 4.0 GPA over meaningful classes.
+Roughly 1 in 6 has participated in the Honors Program, and about one-third of those complete an Honors thesis.
+In the 2023 graduating class of 72 students, three completed secondary majors in Math and four in Political Science; the most common minors were Biology/Biochemistry, Math/Statistics, foreign language, and Religion.
+Over the years, Fellows have completed minors in Art, History, English, Sociology, Political Science, Computer Science, Engineering, Philosophy, Chemistry, Biochemistry, Physics, Biology, Environmental Studies, Religion, Music, Fashion Merchandising, Linguistics, Museum Studies, Public Relations, Middle Eastern Studies, Asian Studies, Corporate Communications, Journalism, Film and Digital Media, Aviation Sciences, Medical Humanities, Statistics, Spanish, French, German, Russian, Italian, Chinese, Japanese, and Arabic.
+Fellows have completed secondary majors in Mathematics, Statistics, Spanish, German, English, Arabic and Middle Eastern Studies, Biology, Biochemistry, Physics, History, Political Science, Philosophy, Great Texts, Journalism, Communications, Religion, and Keyboard afraid to take meaningful classes for fear that the grade will not be an "A." Grades matter, but a Fellow should never choose a 4.0 GPA over meaningful classes.